 With more than 10 years of experience in international development, Ryan has worked with local and regional NGOs in multiple areas, including sexual and reproductive health and rights, capacity development, poverty reduction, sustainable growth and climate change adaptation.
 As a project Manager, Ryan is responisble for institutional strengthening projects in Mali and Burkina Faso.
 Previously, Ryan lived and worked in West Africa, Southeast Asia and the Caribbean.
 He also contributes to proposal development, with an emphasis on proposals for francophone regions.

 With Alinea for more than 30 years, Gayle is Vice President of Alinea International (Canada) and leads education and governance sector programming for Alinea worldwide.
 In education, Gayle has recently been engaged in technical education projects in Vietnam and Ethiopia, which involve work with universities and colleges; upgrading undergraduate curricula; and strengthening the provision of technical vocational pedagogy.
 In governance, Gayle’s recent work involves developing and directing a project in Ukraine following the Maidan Revolution.
-She is the team leader for the succeeding project, which continues to support reforms of national government departments in Kiev.
+She is the team leader for the succeeding project, which continues to support reforms of national government departments in Kyiv.
 Gayle’s background also includes work on education sector reform in Jordan, juvenile justice reform in Ukraine, women’s empowerment in Indonesia, and basic human needs in Tibet.
 Gayle has worked in more than 30 countries and lived in Nigeria, Lesotho, Swaziland, Botswana, Zimbabwe and Indonesia.